JimohYusuf/Kalm_Kompute/README.O.md

 5. To stop the service, click on the “STOP SERVICE” button.
 You’ll then see the initial startup screen again.

+6. To configure settings for the app, click the drawer icon and click on settings

+7. The sensitivity level i.e how sensitive the smartphone is to motion can be configured.
+Also, the address for the homepage is added so as to be able to navigate to the website by simply clicking the website option in the drawer menu.
+Also the streaming address of the RICOH THETA camera is configured in the settings page.
+If these values are not set, the default value is google.com.

 ### WATCH APPLICATION OPERATION